Major Causes of Child Labour Among School Childern in the Kete-Krachi District

 Abstract

 In Ghana, about 20% of school children are involved in some form of child labor.
-In the Oti Region of Ghana, the Kete-Krachi district has the highest prevalence rate of about 39% compared to 33.2% for the whole region.
-This paper investigates the major causes of child labor among School children in the Kete-Krachi district of the Oti Region.
-The study examined 145 respondents through questionnaire and interviews.
-The research design for the study was both quantitative and qualitative.
-The respondents comprised 60 JHS social studies teachers, 60 Victims of child labor, 15 parents or guardians of the victims of child labor and 10 stakeholders of education.
-Data analysis showed that 67% of the victims were from large families of five or more.
-It was found out that some of the victims worked to contribute to their own welfare.
-Others worked due to poverty.
-Some victims also work to promote their education.
-It was also observed that teachers, opinion leaders, NGOs and the Government should help in the eradication of the menace in Kete-Krachi area.
+In the Oti Region, the KeteKrachi district has the highest prevalence rate of about 39%, compared with the regional average of 33.2%.
+This paper investigates the major causes of child labor among school children in the Kete-Krachi district.
+The study involved 145 respondents using questionnaires and interviews.
+The research design was both quantitative and qualitative.
+Respondents included 60 JHS social studies teachers, 60 victims of child labor, 15 parents or guardians of the victims, and 10 education stakeholders.
+Data analysis showed that 67% of the victims came from large families of five or more.
+Some victims worked to contribute to their own welfare, others due to poverty, and some also worked to support their education.
+The study recommends that teachers, opinion leaders, NGOs, and the government take active roles in eradicating child labor in the Kete-Krachi area.

 Downloads